vbachele/Inception/README.md

 - FROM <image> - defines a base for your image. exemple : FROM debian
 - RUN <command> - executes any commands in a new layer on top of the current image and commits the result.
 RUN also has a shell form for running commands.
 - WORKDIR <directory> - sets the working directory for any RUN, CMD, ENTRYPOINT, COPY, and ADD instructions that follow it in the Dockerfile.
-(You go directly in the directy you choose)
+(You go directly in the directory you choose)
 - COPY <src> <dest> - copies new files or directories from <src> and adds them to the filesystem of the container at the path <dest>.
 - CMD <command> - lets you define the default program that is run once you start the container based on this image.
-Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple exist.
+Each Dockerfile only has one CMD, and only the last CMD instance is respected when multiple ones exist.

 ## How to launch a localhost webpage to test
 [Video tutorial](<https://www.youtube.com/watch?v=F2il_Mo5yww&ab_channel=linuxxraza>)